The Bankrate promise

 Agreed value policy

 Some companies offer an agreed value policy to cover car mods, which may be the best choice for modified car insurance.
 An agreed value policy states the value of your car including all modifications, which both you and the insurance company agree to.
-If you are involved in an accident, the insurance company will pay up to the agreed value to repair or replace your car.
+If you are involved in a covered accident, the insurance company will pay up to the agreed value to repair or replace your car.

 Frequently asked questions